Submission deadline: Closed now

 Vancouver BC, V6T 1Z3

-To facilitate a blind review process, please ask your sponsors to not use your name, gender specific pronouns, or similar identifying characteristics in their letters.
+To facilitate a blind review process, please ask your sponsors not to use your name, gender-specific pronouns, or similar identifying characteristics in their letters.
 They should refer to you as “The Trainee” as needed.

 Please refer to the Guidelines and FAQs for specific formatting and submission details.
+For any concerns or queries, please reach out to us at med.gradpostdoc@ubc.ca.

 Meredith Clark, MSc Student, Interdisciplinary Oncology